An-Be/top-anime-archive/README.md

 - useContext
 - useReducer

-I am planning to make a scaled down version of My Anime List and using [Jikan API](https://jikan.moe/) and [Kitsu API](https://kitsu.docs.apiary.io/) to get all the data.
+I am planning to make a scaled down version of My Anime List and using [Jikan API](https://jikan.moe/) to get seasonal anime and firebase to store user and other anime/manga data.

 ### Some of the components I plan on having
 - [x] Trending Anime